Sathish-M-R/talk-llama-fast/README.md

 ## Known bugs
 - `Reset` voice command won't work nice if current context length is over --ctx_size
-- GGML_ASSERT: n_tokens <= n_batch - start prompt in assistant.txt should be < 1024 tokens.
+- GGML_ASSERT: n_tokens <= n_batch - start prompt in assistant.txt should be < 1024 tokens. (lcparams.n_batch  = 1024; in cpp code, default was 512)
 - Rope context - is not implemented.
 Use context shifting (enabled by default).
 - sometimes whisper is hallucinating, need to put hallucinations into stop-words.
 Check `misheard text` in `talk-llama.cpp`
 - don't put cyrillic (Russian) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
 Use `cmd` instead if you need to use cyrillic letters.
-- During first run wav2lip will download it's checkpoint.
-If there are more than 1 concurrent thread - it will try to download it several times.
-You can kill and restart silly-tavern-extras if you see that it is downloading the same file several times or you can just wait.
-- During first run wav2lip will skip several first chunks of video.
-- During first run wav2lip with each newly added video will run face detection.
-It will take about 1 minute, but it happens just once and then it is saved to cache.
+- During first run wav2lip will run face detection with a newly added video.
+It will take about 30-60 s, but it happens just once and then it is saved to cache.
 And there is a bug with face detection wich slows down everything (memory leak).
 You need to restart Silly Tavern Extras after face detection is finished.
 - Sometimes wav2lip video window disappears but audio is still playing fine.
 If the video window doesn't come back automatically - restart Silly Tavern Extras.
+- if you restart xtts you need to restart silly-tavern-extras.
+Otherwise wav2lip will start playing wrong segments of already created videos.

 ## Contacts
 Reddit: https://www.reddit.com/user/tensorbanana